pfinorbi/kubernetes-resume-challenge/README.md

       targetPort: 3306
 ```

-Create a service of type LoadBalancer for the web application using the below manifest to expose it to the public with `kubectl apply -f website-service.yaml --namespace $NS`.
+To expose the web application to the public create a service of type LoadBalancer with the command `kubectl apply -f website-service.yaml --namespace $NS`.

+`website-service.yaml`:
 ```
 apiVersion: v1
 kind: Service